Why Insurance Companies Exit State Markets

 How much notice is required before my insurer can stop covering me?

-Most states require insurers to provide 30 to 180 days of written notice before a non-renewal takes effect, depending on the state and policy type.
-For example, Florida requires 45 days, Texas and Wisconsin require 60 days, and Kentucky requires 75 days.
+Most states require insurers to provide 30 to 120 days of written notice before a non-renewal takes effect, depending on the state and policy type.
+For example, Florida requires 45 days, Texas and Wisconsin require 60 days, Kentucky requires 75 days, and Alabama requires 120 days.
 Texas also now requires insurers to automatically provide a written reason for non-renewal as of January 1, 2026, under HB 2067.
 If your insurer fails to provide adequate notice, your coverage may remain in effect until proper notification is delivered — in some states, coverage auto-extends under prior terms.
-Always check your state insurance commissioner's website for the specific rules that apply to you.

 Can I be denied car insurance after my company exits my state?